 4. It Helps You Gain New Readers

-If your guest post educates your target audience and provides real value, you can use other websites to successfully showcase your niche expertise.
+If you write a guest post that educates your target audience and provides real value, you can use it to successfully showcase your niche expertise.

 And as an expert and thought leader in your niche, people are more likely going to want to follow you and hear what you have to say.
 Right?

-Essentially, it’s all about gaining new readers of your blog by using strategically-placed guest posts to build trust with your target audience.
+Essentially, it’s all about gaining new readers for your blog by using strategically-placed guest posts to build trust with your target audience.

 5. It Grows Your Online Tribe